 The universal disuse of these in America, and their removal from the Discipline of the Methodist Episcopal Church in 1856, is the natural consequence of the general decline of preaching evangelical perfection as a distinct work of the Spirit.
-We earnestly hope that some substitute for the "select society" will be devised by the next General Conference, and that it will incorporate into its itinerancy evangelists, who, like Paul and Wesley, shall go flaming through the Church, calling sinners to Christ, and believers to the fullness of the Spirit.
+We earnestly hope that some substitute for the "select society" will be devised by the next General Conference, and that it will incorporate into its itineracy evangelists, who, like Paul and Wesley, shall go flaming through the Church calling sinners to Christ, and believers to the fullness of the Spirit.

-embraced the awakened, the bands, the justified: and the select societies the entirely sanctified.
+At the age of eighty-five Wesley writes thus to a circuit preacher: - "No circuit ever did, or ever will flourish, unless there are bands in the large societies."
+At first the united societies embraced the awakened, the bands, the justified: and the select societies the entirely sanctified.
 At the date of Wesley's letter the select societies seem to have been merged in the bands, which aimed at the edification of those whom Fletcher styles "adult believers."